gose/elastic-weather/README.md

 <img src="images/weather.png" align="right" height="180" style="margin-top: -25px;" />

-Many invents are influenced by weather.
-Sometimes we need to plot weather behavior alongside our business or IT data so that we can spot a correlation.
+Many events are influenced by weather.
+Sometimes we need to plot weather behavior alongside our business or IT data so that we can determine if there is a correlation.
 The [OpenWeather](https://openweathermap.org) project provides 40 years of hourly weather conditions for a nominal feel.

-Purchase 40 years of hourly weather data from OpenWeather:
+Purchase 40 years of hourly weather data from OpenWeather for ~$10 USD:

 [https://home.openweathermap.org/marketplace](https://home.openweathermap.org/marketplace)

-The following script will load a JSON file from their archive into Elasticsearch.
+The following script will load the weather JSON file into Elasticsearch.

 ```
 $ ./load.rb